CRM for financial advisors

 Here are the must-have features you should look for when picking the right tool for your advisory practice:

 Your CRM should grow with you.
-Whether you’re onboarding more clients or expanding your services, it needs to handle more data, users, and workflows without slowing down.
+Whether you’re onboarding more clients or expanding your services, you need to handle more data, users, and workflows without slowing down.

 Time is money!
 Choose a CRM that automates repetitive tasks like: